-The first part of State of The Union Meeting mostly depends on how well you understand each other.
+The first part of the State of The Union Meeting mostly depends on how well you understand each other.

 How you and your partner fight directly influences how emotionally connected and passionate your relationship is.

 After four decades of research on thousands of couples, Dr. Gottman noticed that the Masters of relationships fought differently than the Disasters.

 The Masters focused on attuning to each other by seeking to understand before problem-solving, whereas the Disasters consistently devolved into the Four Horsemen: criticism, contempt, defensiveness, and stonewalling.

 To help couples successfully navigate issues like the Masters instead of the Disasters, Dr. Gottman created a weekly meeting called “The State of the Union.”

 The first step is to have a pre-conflict warm-up.
 By focusing on the positive aspects of your partner and of your relationship at the beginning of the discussion, you remind yourselves that you are fighting for each other, not against each other.

 By starting with these sweet words of affirmation, you are intentionally beginning your meeting from a place of calm.
 (It’s almost impossible to yell at your partner when you’re telling them all of the things you love about them.)

 Next, agree on an area of tension to talk about and work together to decide who will start as the speaker and who will start as the listener.

 The speaker will share their perspective of the event for a few minutes without interruption as the listener takes notes on a notepad about what the speaker is saying.